v2e4lisp/zbx/README.md

 host_api = client.host
 host_api.get hostids: 10160

-# When you want to create multiple user , use ZBX.client!.
+# When you want to create multiple user , use `ZBX.client!`,
+# since `ZBX.client` will always try to return the existed zabbix-client created by itself.
-# Everytime you call it it will initialize a new zabbix-api client.
+# Instead `ZBX.client!` will always create a new instance everytime you call it.
 me = ZBX.client! user: 'wenjun.yan', password: 'yanwenjun'
 admin = ZBX.client! do
   set user: 'admin'